kk-spartans/scholars-cup/05 - If At First You Fall, Try, Try Again/06 - Why vintage tech sometimes beats modern gear/06 - Why vintage tech sometimes beats modern gear.md

 where file.name != "06 - Why vintage tech sometimes beats modern gear"
 ```

 Some (like disposable cameras, vinyl, and film) are just because of nostalgia.
-But others, they aren’t ‘(technically) worse’ — they’re better.
+But others (like tape), aren’t ‘(technically) worse’ — they’re better.

 Pagers, Shortwave radios, and AM radios have actual utility in this world — mostly in emergencies or for hobbyists.

-And for magnetic tape, it’s just better, period (for the price).
-It’s the cheapest medium of storage — ever.
+And for magnetic tape, it’s just better (for the price).
+It’s the cheapest medium of mass storage — so far.